xSeditx/Covid19-Calculator/Covid19-Calculator/Notes/ReadMe.md

 <hr>

-### Hereís a playbook for stopping deadly cytokine storm syndrome
+### Here‚Äôs a playbook for stopping deadly cytokine storm syndrome
 ```
- Perforin is a key weapon of the immune systemís cytotoxic T-cells and natural killer cells.
+ Perforin is a key weapon of the immune system‚Äôs cytotoxic T-cells and natural killer cells.
 They use it to punch holes in the walls of infected, cancerous or otherwise undesirable cells... <br>
  Then they use these perforin channels to pour in toxic granzyme B, which induces the cells to self-destruct....

  Some 10% to 15% of the population may carry these mutations...

- Recently, cytokine storms also have been noted in patients treated with the new chimeric antigen receptor T-cell therapy (CAR-T) as immunotherapy for cancer. ìThey see that in about 20% to 30% of cases,î...
+ Recently, cytokine storms also have been noted in patients treated with the new chimeric antigen receptor T-cell therapy (CAR-T) as immunotherapy for cancer. ‚ÄúThey see that in about 20% to 30% of cases,‚Äù...

  Cron and colleagues found evidence of perforin pathway-related mutations in five of the 14 samples they analyzed from patients who died in the 2009 H1N1 flu outbreak.
 More than 270,000 people were hospitalized and nearly 12,500 died in the H1N1 pandemic

  The doctors treated her with anakinra, a cytokine-targeting therapy that was approved to treat the autoimmune disease rheumatoid arthritis.[ Turn around was immediate ]...

- The cells with perforin deficiencies ìspent five times longer engagedî and released a flurry of cytokines, even though their lack of perforin made them incapable of destroying their target cell.
+ The cells with perforin deficiencies ‚Äúspent five times longer engaged‚Äù and released a flurry of cytokines, even though their lack of perforin made them incapable of destroying their target cell.

 ```